Original illustration by MarVistaVet

 Bilateral asymmetric adenomas in a cat.
 We are looking down on the cat's front quarters as an aerial view.
 The cat's nose faces the top of the frame.
 The salivary glands appear as symmetrical red spots.
 The tumor is the large white spot in the area of the neck.
 The front legs can be seen alongside the neck.
 Image provided by Michael R. Broome, DVM, MS, Dipl.
 ABVP and AVMI

-While canine thyroid carcinomas do not usually produce excess hormone, the opposite is true in cats; cats with thyroid carcinomas are usually hyperthyroid.
+While canine thyroid carcinomas do not usually produce the excess hormone, the opposite is true in cats; cats with thyroid carcinomas are usually hyperthyroid.
 Hyperthyroidism is an extremely common situation in older cats and the thyroid growth involved is benign in over 95% of cases.
-This makes finding the less than 5 percent of cats with malignancy all the more difficult to distinguish.
+This makes finding less than 5 percent of cats with malignancy all the more difficult to distinguish.

 A pertechnetate scan is needed to make the distinction.
-If the owner is considering radiotherapy for treatment of hyperthyroidism, the malignancy should be identified as the scan normally precedes radiotherapy.
-If the owner is opting for another treatment (surgery, or oral medication), the scan may not happen and the diagnosis will be missed.
+If the owner is considering radiotherapy for the treatment of hyperthyroidism, the malignancy should be identified as the scan normally precedes radiotherapy.
+If the owner is opting for another treatment (surgery, or oral medication), the scan may not happen, and the diagnosis will be missed.

 In most cases when cats receive radiotherapy for their hyperthyroidism, a pertechnetate nuclear medicine scan (scintigraphy) is performed to confirm the diagnosis and to determine the dose of iodine 131 needed to control the thyroid disease.
 If the thyroid growth is malignant, there are generally clues on the scan suggesting that the tumor mass is more extensive than the more routine benign thyroid growths.
 Assorted image criteria are used to make this determination but, of course, there is no substitute for harvesting an actual tissue sample.

 So when would you consider such a biopsy given that over 95% of thyroid growths are benign?
-If the standard hyperthyroidism therapies (medication or radiotherapy) fail to control thyroid levels, then there is reason to pursue malignancy as the explanation.
+If the standard hyperthyroidism therapies (medication or radiotherapy) fail to control thyroid levels, then there is a reason to pursue malignancy as the explanation.
 Obviously, if the hyperthyroid cat is treated with surgical removal of the thyroid glands (rarely done nowadays given the availability of radiotherapy and medication), then the tissue would be biopsied to definitively settle the benign/malignant question.
 Right now, the treatment of hyperthyroidism generally consists of a choice between radiotherapy, medication, and possibly dietary therapy.
 The scan done in conjunction with radiotherapy is probably the best way to identify the small group of cats that have malignant disease.